JO3-W3B-D3V/Ninja/README.md

 Due to how simple this implementation is, it's incredibly fast and reliable, from _brief_ testing, I've noticed how it executes in IE8, and may even work for IE7 and older provided you have some polyfiller for ```querySelector``` and ```querySelectorAll```.

-# Contact
-If you have any questions or suggestions, please contact me at [my personal email address](mailto:joeevs196@gmail.com).

 # Version 2
 With version two the core functionality is _slightly_ different, the syntax is much more JSX oriented, if you’d like to see how the new version works, take a look at [this link](http://krasimirtsonev.com/blog/article/Javascript-template-engine-in-just-20-line).To create a template now though you need to use _slightly_ different syntax, like so: